23 - 24 June 2026

 - Show evidence of how this technological innovation has been instrumental in satisfying the rural/farming sector.

-The award recognises and celebrates a standout producer in the New Zealand Primary sector.
-The food, beverage or fibre producer can be an individual, team or company which has shown success and or considerable growth in either product sales or consumer engagement within the last 12 months – 18 months.
-The producer must demonstrate a sustainable approach to their production processes show evidence of working closely with those in and across the primary sector.
+The award recognises and celebrates a standout product in the New Zealand Primary sector.
+The food, beverage or fibre product can be an individual, team or company which has shown success and or considerable growth in either product sales or consumer engagement within the last 12 months to 18 months.
+The applicant/s must demonstrate a sustainable approach to their production processes show evidence of working closely with those in and across the primary sector.

 Nominations must address the following: